dai-shi/react-hooks-fetch/README.md

 import React, { Suspense } from 'react';
 import { ErrorBoundary } from 'react-error-boundary';

-import { FetchProvider, createFetch, useFetch } from 'react-hooks-fetch';
+import { FetchProvider, useFetch } from 'react-hooks-fetch';

 // 1️⃣
-// Create a fetch descriptor with an async function.
+// Create a fetch function.
-// The async function can take one input argument. const desc = createFetch(async (userId) => {
+// The function can take one input argument. const fetchFunc = async (userId) => {
   const res = await fetch(`https://reqres.in/api/users/${userId}?delay=3`);
   const data = await res.json();
   return data;
-});
+};

 // 2️⃣
-// Define a component to use the fetch descriptor.
+// Define a component to use the fetch function.
-// The `refetch` function take the input argument,
+// The `refetch` function take an input argument,
 // and it will start fetching before rendering. const Main = () => {
-  const { result, refetch } = useFetch(store);
+  const { result, refetch } = useFetch(fetchFunc);
   const handleClick = () => {
     refetch('2');
   };